-We’re currently living in a time of political uncertainty and if you’re anything like us, you too are probably sick to the back teeth of hearing well, ay of it in the news and media every single day, without fail.
+We’re currently living in a time of political uncertainty.
+If you’re anything like us, you too are probably sick of hearing all of the bad news every single day, without fail.
 This wanting to get away from it all has us all thinking of going abroad for the holidays.
 Of course, the most important thing to pack is your passport book… or card?

 To help you in making the right choice, we’re going to be looking at the differences between a passport book and a passport card.
 Now, as you may or may not be aware, the U.S State Department can issue its citizens with not one, but two versions of a passport.